skghprofile/Microsoft-Azure-SIEM-Project/chapters/Chapter4_ConnectingToVM.md

 ![Screenshot of Screenshot of Event Viewer in VM](https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/c4-img7.PNG)

-8. Now I can see the filtered results.
-There are currently 12 events that have happened so far but in the later chapters, that number will grow exponentially.
+8. Now, I can see the filtered results.
+There are currently 12 events that have happened so far, but in the later chapters, that number will grow exponentially.
 - I can also see through these logs which computer the outside connections tried to connect to and which username they tried to use.

 ![Screenshot of Screenshot of Event Viewer in VM](https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/c4-img8.PNG)

-9. I can also see which IP address the connection request came from and can easily look up online where that IP address is located geographically.
+9. I can also see which IP address the connection request came from and can quickly look up online where that IP address is located geographically.

 ![Screenshot of Screenshot of Event Viewer in VM](https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/c4-img9.PNG)

 - At this point, the honeypot is fully configured.
 Outside connections will passively find this machine and try to make connections to it with a variety of computer names, usernames, and passwords in an attempt to gain access to the machine.
-- This information will be collected by the **Log Analysis workspace** that was created and visualized through **Microsoft Sentinel** SIEM dashboards and queries that will be set up in the next two chapters.
+- This information will be collected by the **Log Analysis workspace** that was created and visualized through **Microsoft Sentinel** SIEM dashboards and queries that will be set up in the following two chapters.

 <img src="https://raw.githubusercontent.com/skghprofile/Microsoft-Azure-SIEM-Project/main/images/AzureVMOverviewWIP.PNG" alt="Project Overview Diagram With IP" width="600">